- 1 Definition of fibromyalgia

 - 7 Incorrect Diagnosis (similar conditions / differential diagnoses)

 - 10 Medical prognosis

-- 11 Key words for medical examinations, referral to specialist and journal writing in fibromyalgia
+- 11 Key words for medical examinations, referral to a specialist and journal writing for fibromyalgia

 - 12 Your rights

 Definition of fibromyalgia

 Fibromyalgia is a common cause of chronic, widespread (generalized) pain in muscles, tendons and joints, mostly among adult women.
 The pain affects nighttime sleep, concentration and can contribute to fatigue (fatigue) and depression.
 The pain threshold is reduced so that small loads cause great pain.
 A number of symptoms from different parts of the body are common (Reference: Wolfe F, 2015).
 Rheumatic inflammation is not present and the disease is not a systemic connective tissue disease or a vasculitis.
 Fibromyalgia is included among disease without medically explained physical causes (MUPS).
 Fibromyalgia reduces quality of life, but usually does not shorten life.

 The cause of the disease is unknown, but the pain is aggravated by general tension and stress.
 Some results may indicate that the brain is affected (Reference: Albrecht DS, 2018), while others emphasize stresses and psychological aspects (Reference: Furness PJ, 2018).

 About 2-3% of the population has the disease defined by Wolfe 1990 criteria (see below).